 VVMF agreed to the statue compromise, as well as to adding a flag and to reviewing the inscription on the Memorial, but they did not want to wait until a statue was designed before breaking ground.
 Waiting meant they would never reach their dedication deadline of November 11, 1982.

-Over several tense weeks, more debate followed, until CFA and NCPC gave their approval for a statue and flag in concept, pending suitable placement of those elements.
+Over several tense weeks, more debate followed, until the Commission of Fine Arts (CFA) and the National Capital Planning Commission (NCPC) gave their approval for a statue and flag in concept, pending suitable placement of those elements.
 Watt followed on March 11, 1982, by granting permission for the construction permits.

 With permit in hand, Doubek instructed to commence construction immediately.
 His reasoning was that a complete mess would make it tough to stop construction.
 Scruggs added: “Make this place look like an airstrike was called in,” he instructed.
 “Rip it apart.”